KevOdo/SEPR/README.md

 # SEPR

-Project repo for the Depressed Disciple SEPR Zombies project.
+Project repo for the Depressed Discipline SEPR Zombies project.